Creator Taxes: Product Gifts, 1099s & International Deals

 - The difference between a brand deal and a licensing agreement

-The structural observation: Most creators underinvest in tax help until after a painful tax season.
+The bottom line: Most creators underinvest in tax help until after a painful tax season.
 By then, the year's decisions have already been made, and options are limited.

 The documentation gap that accumulates